glip-gg/xtreme-gamblefi/README.md

 When a match is challenged, payouts at the end of game are paused automatically and bets are refunded.

 We have designed an initial BTX Game Validator according to our set of rules and data points which we will be checking realtime.
-Other developers are invited to build their own validators to process this real time data and to raise match challenges.
+Other developers are also invited to build their own validators to process this real time data and to raise match challenges.
 Validators are also rewarded for catching anamolies in a match.

 ## FAQ